OpenDriveLab/OccNet/README.md

 ### Occupancy Score

 The final occupancy score is defined to be a weighted sum of mIoU and mAVE.
-Note that the velocity errors are converted to velocity scores as `max(1 - AVE, 0.0)`.
+Note that the velocity errors are converted to velocity scores as `max(1 - mAVE, 0.0)`.
 That is,

 ```
-OccScore = mIoU * 0.9 + max(1 - AVE, 0.0) * 0.1
+OccScore = mIoU * 0.9 + max(1 - mAVE, 0.0) * 0.1
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Data

 ### Basic Information
 <div align="center">